-Yes, we are already talking about 2026, and before you know it, it will be here.
+Yes, we are talking about 2026, and before you know it, it will be here.
 This is the article you need to read if you have Medicare.
 In this article, “Medicare Changes in 2026: Everything Tampa Bay Area Residents Need To Know,” we will explain what you need to know so you are up-to-date.

 IMPORTANT NOTE: This article is a living article that will be automatically updated as new information or numbers are released by the Centers for Medicare and Medicaid Services (CMS).